The RMF Story

 With no treatment and only small superficial changes to her diet, she recovered from the cancer, which must have been mild to begin with.
 But she also had conjunctive heart failure and of course the skin and ear issues never went away.
 She died at age 16, after a very long period of pre-death hills, valleys and overall near-infirmity.

 As a result of my discoveries, Coco enjoyed a much longer, healthier life than Muffin had.
+And the same thing happened with everyone else who adopted my feeding recommendations.
 This was my first lesson in how much power I’d had all along but had abdicated to the sick dog industry.
 Too many dog and cat owners are still giving up their power to this industry.
 This industry that cannot possibly be devoting itself to the eradication of pet disease.
 If they were, there would be no possible explanation for why they haven’t done it yet.
 It’s just not that hard to figure out how to properly feed a dog or a cat.
 And when dogs and cats are fed properly, they simply don’t get sick.
 Ever.

 If that sounds crazy to you, I hope you’ll stick around and see what RMF is all about.
 It’s absolutely not crazy or impossible to think that a dog or cat can go an entire lifetime without ever needing a vet.
 Health is the PREDICTABLE CONSEQUENCE of healthful living, mostly healthful EATING, and nothing more.
 Health does not come in a pill or tincture.
 We build it from the inside out, with the right materials.